backtrace-labs/verneuil/README.md

 In test mode, the VFS executes internal consistency checking code, and panics whenever it notices a spooling or replication failure.

-The logic for read replicas can't piggyback on top of the sqlite test suite as easily.
+The logic for read replicas can't piggyback on top of the SQLite test suite as easily.
 It is instead subjected to classic unit testing and manual smoke testing.